 The Kinfolk Stage

 The Kinfolk Stage is fun for all ages!
 Located next to the children’s playground, The Kinfolk Stage hosts family-friendly performances throughout the day.
-Annual favorites have included the Red Wing Academy performance with The Steel Wheels, multiple artist sets, the Pick Along Jam Session, Appalachian storytelling, Wildlife presentations by The Wildlife Center for Virginia and dancing for all ages.
+Annual favorites have included the Red Wing Academy performance with The Steel Wheels, multiple artist sets, Appalachian storytelling and dancing for all ages.
 Check back this spring for the Red Wing VIII line-up and schedule.

 Red Wing Academy

-Red Wing Academy is hosted by Eric Brubaker of The Steel Wheels as a four-day intensive camp held July 5-8, 2020 at Eastern Mennonite University, leading up to a performance on stage with the band on Friday of Red Wing Roots Music Festival.
+Red Wing Academy is hosted by Eric Brubaker of The Steel Wheels as a four-day intensive camp ahead of the music festival.
 Red Wing Academy is open to non-beginner violin, viola, cello, bass, guitar, mandolin and banjo students.
 Is this something your strings-player might enjoy?
 Learn more HERE.

 Each year, The Steel Wheels and academy students perform together at The Kinfolk Stage on Friday of festival.
 It is a packed event that celebrates the hard work of the students and always brings many smiles and tears from parents and fans alike.
 It is a special part of the festival, just make sure you arrive early if you hope to sit inside the tent!